 Treatment refers to any process other than cutting and polishing that improves the appearance of the color or clarity, or that are used to alter the appearance (color, clarity or phenomena), durability, value, or supply of a gemstone.
 Today, most gems are treated to improve appearance.
 Treatment processes can consist of heat, irradiation, dyeing, oiling, or other processes.
 Detection of these treatments may be easy to nearly impossible.
 Treatments should always be disclosed to the consumer.
-The following is adapted from the American Gem Trade Association Treatment Disclosure Codes.
+The following are the most common treatments that are observed in the gem trade.

 Clarity enhancement/Fracture filling

-Clarity enhancement/Fracture filling refers to the filling of surface breaking cavities or fissures with a colorless glass, plastic or similar substance.
-This process is done to improve durability, color and transparency and may add weight.
+Clarity enhancement/Fracture filling refers to the filling of surface breaking fractures or fissures with colorless glass, resin or similar substance.
+This process is done to improve durability, color and transparency.

 The heat treatment of gems is the most common treatment technique used on gems.
-Reference to heat treatment of gems is found in gemological literature dating back more than one thousand years.
-However, widespread use dates back only about fifty years.
-Unlike most gem treatments, heat treatment is not detectable in most gem varieties including aquamarine, citrine and tanzanite.
-This treatment is usually detectable in ruby and sapphire.
+Reference to heat treatment of gems is found in gemological literature dating back thousands of years.
+However, widespread use started in the 20th century.
+This treatment is usually detectable in many gems.
 Heat treated gems are stable and the treatment is usually permanent.
 The vast majority of gemstones are heated to alter their color.
 In ruby and sapphire the treatment is often performed to improve color and clarity.
-The alteration usually involves burning out secondary colors present in an attempt to improve the appearance.

 Oiling refers to a filling of surface reaching cracks or fissures in a gem with a colorless oil or resin, wax or other substance except glass or plastic, to improve the gemstone’s appearance.
 The purpose is to diminish the visibly of fractures and thus improve transparency in the stone.
 The treatment is usually not permanent.